xshen053/memory-magician/docs/userstories.md

 - [x] I want to update, change, search a task
 - [x] delete
 - [ ] advanced filter based on card type
+- [ ] integrate context api in this screen too

 ## No urgent
 - [ ] As a user I want to change my review time cycle, like not from 00 to 00